StellaXiaoxuanXia/LAVrefiner_demo/README.md

-# Reproducing the LAVrefiner heritability analysis
+# LAVrefiner software testing example

-Please download the complete reproduction package from [Releases](https://github.com/StellaXiaoxuanXia/Reproducing-the-LAVrefiner-heritability-analysis/releases/tag/v1), extract it, and follow the instructions below.
+Please download the complete test package from [Releases](https://github.com/StellaXiaoxuanXia/LAVrefiner_demo/releases/tag/v1), extract it, and follow the instructions below.
 Run all commands from the extracted package directory.

-This package provides a subset of the paper's heritability analysis using variants from variable number tandem repeat (VNTR) regions on chromosomes 1–10 and expression phenotypes on chromosome 1.
-It includes the input data, LAVrefiner source, analysis scripts, and PLINK/GCTA executables needed to reproduce this example.
+This package provides example data and scripts for testing LAVrefiner and its downstream heritability estimation workflow.
+It uses variants from variable number tandem repeat (VNTR) regions on chromosomes 1–10 and expression phenotypes on chromosome 1.
+The package includes input data, LAVrefiner source code, analysis scripts, and PLINK/GCTA executables.

 The input variants are provided in `inputs/LAV_VNTR.chr1_10.vcf.gz`.